 Excessive porn use can lead to desensitization, where normal sexual stimuli stop producing arousal.
 For many men, this shows up as porn-induced erectile dysfunction (PIED), where erections work fine with a screen but fail with a real partner.
 This is often the wake-up call that pushes people to take the problem seriously.

 Beyond sexual function, heavy porn use is associated with brain fog, lower motivation, difficulty concentrating, and disrupted sleep patterns.
-When your brain’s reward system is overloaded by porn, everything else feels duller by comparison.
+When porn repeatedly dominates the reward system, other parts of life can feel duller by comparison.

 Your relationships

 Secrecy erodes trust.
-Emotional energy spent on porn is energy not spent on your partner.
-Over time, you may notice you’re more distant, less present, less interested in genuine connection.
-Your partner may not know about the porn use, but they often sense something is off.
+Porn can take emotional energy that would otherwise be available for a partner.
+Over time, that can look like more distance, less presence, and less interest in genuine connection.
+Even when a partner does not know about the porn use, they may still sense that something is off.

-This isn’t just about romantic relationships.
+This is not limited to romantic relationships.
 Porn addiction can make you withdraw from friends, family, and social situations.
-The isolation compounds the problem: loneliness becomes a trigger, which drives you back to the screen.
+The isolation can add another trigger: loneliness builds, and the screen becomes the easiest place to go.

 Your self-image

 Few things corrode self-respect faster than repeatedly breaking promises to yourself.
-Every failed attempt to quit becomes evidence that you’re weak, broken, or beyond help.
-This isn’t true, but it feels true, and that feeling becomes another reason to numb out with more porn.
+Each failed attempt to quit can start to feel like proof that you are weak, broken, or beyond help.
+That feeling can become another reason to numb out with more porn.

 What recovery actually looks like